sooyoung/interviews/exercise2.md

 ROLES

-- superadmin_role
+- super_admin
-- admin_role
+- admin
-- regular_role
+- regular
-- Note: anonymous users cannot access any tables (select, insert, update, delete are all forbidden)

 POLICIES

-- TBD
--
+- update, insert, select, delete on all tables + rows for super_admin role
+- update, insert, select on all tables + rows for admin role
+- update on Employees table where employee id = authenticated user for regular role
+- anonymous users cannot access any tables

 References